Placer County Conservation PROGRAM

 - In-Lieu Fee Program to fulfill Clean Water Act Section 401/404 compensatory mitigation requirements for impacts to aquatic resources

 Conversion (ground disturbance) of natural or semi-natural lands, including oak woodland, grasslands, and wetlands may be subject to the applicable PCCP state and federal permits and impact fees.
+Find a property's Baseline Land Cover hereWhat is the "PCCP"?.

 Does your building permit require authorization?
 View the PCCP Decision Tree for Building Permits to find out.